-As previously announced, it has been reported that patients with cancer related diarrhea (CRD) were 40% more likely to discontinue the chemotherapy or targeted therapy than patients without CRD.
-The persistence of index cancer therapy and time to switch were also lower for patients with CRD.
+As previously announced, it has been reported that patients with cancer-related diarrhea ("CRD") were 40% more likely to discontinue chemotherapy or targeted therapy than patients without CRD.
+The persistence of index cancer therapy and the time to switch were also lower for patients with CRD.
 Strategies to control CRD and continue cancer therapy are urgently needed.

 Furthermore, it has been reported that patients with CRD used significantly more resources, including outpatient services, emergency room visits, and hospitalizations.
 Effective prevention of CRD provides an untapped market opportunity to reduce the overall cost of cancer care.
 Findings from studies have indicated that patients with CRD had nearly 2.9 times higher all-cause total cost of care than patients without CRD after adjusting for covariates.
-Thus, prophylaxis of CRD is expected to result in a significant reduction in cancer-treatment cost.
+Thus, prophylaxis of CRD is expected to result in a significant reduction in cancer treatment costs.

-As previously announced results from a dog study of crofelemer and an irreversible pan-HER2+ tyrosine kinase inhibitor (TKI), neratinib, provide further scientific support for the evaluation of crofelemer in providing symptomatic relief of watery diarrhea in patients receiving a targeted cancer therapy drug like neratinib with or without cycle chemotherapy, without the use of loperamide, an antimotility drug.
+As previously announced, results from a dog study of crofelemer and an irreversible pan-HER2+TKI, neratinib, provide further scientific support for the evaluation of crofelemer in providing symptomatic relief of watery diarrhea in patients receiving a targeted cancer therapy drug like neratinib with or without cycle chemotherapy, without the use of loperamide, an antimotility drug.

-The dog study was conducted without the prophylaxis or concomitant use of loperamide and demonstrated that crofelemer caused an approximate 30% reduction in the incidence and severity of diarrhea associated with daily oral administration of neratinib, within the 28-day treatment period.
-Crofelemer also demonstrated significant improvement in the proportion of "responder" dogs, and there was a trend for fewer neratinib dose reductions in crofelemer treatment groups when compared to the control group.
+The dog study was conducted without the prophylaxis or concomitant use of loperamide and demonstrated that crofelemer caused an approximate 30% reduction in the incidence and severity of diarrhea associated with daily oral administration of neratinib within the 28-day treatment period.
+Crofelemer also demonstrated significant improvement in the proportion of "responder" dogs, and there was a trend for fewer neratinib dose reductions in crofelemer treatment groups compared to the control group.

-Crofelemer was evaluated in a Phase 2 clinical study (called HALT-D), for the effectiveness of crofelemer for reduction of diarrhea in HER2 positive breast cancer patients receiving trastuzumab, pertuzumab, and chemotherapy agents such as docetaxel or pacilitaxel with or without carboplatin.
-These therapies cause CID in up to 80% of breast cancer patients, reaching grade 3, which often requires hospitalization, in 8-12% of patients.
-No antidiarrheal medications are currently approved that specifically target the underlying mechanism of CID associated with pertuzumab-containing regimens.
-The results of the study were published in October 2022 and showed that prophylaxis with crofelemer resulted in substantial reduction of higher grade diarrhea compared to the standard-of-care control group patients.
+Crofelemer was evaluated in Phase 2 clinical study called HALT-D, for the effectiveness of crofelemer for the reduction of diarrhea in HER2-positive breast cancer patients receiving trastuzumab, pertuzumab, and chemotherapy agents such as docetaxel or paclitaxel with or without carboplatin.
+These therapies cause diarrhea in up to 80% of breast cancer patients, reaching grade 3, which often requires hospitalization, in 8-12% of patients.
+No antidiarrheal medications that specifically target the underlying mechanism of CID associated with pertuzumab-containing regimens are currently approved.
+The results of the study were published in October 2022 and showed that prophylaxis with crofelemer resulted in a substantial reduction of higher-grade diarrhea compared to the standard-of-care control group patients.

-Recent studies have shown that EGFR inhibitors cause increased chloride secretion into the lumen of the gut and that crofelemer, through its unique and novel mechanism of normalizing the chloride-secretory actions of the cystic fibrosis transmembrane conductance regulator ("CFTR") and calcium-activated chloride channels (CaCC), is
+Recent studies have shown that EGFR inhibitors cause increased chloride secretion into the lumen of the gut and that crofelemer, through its unique and novel mechanism of normalizing the chloride-secretory actions of the cystic fibrosis transmembrane conductance regulator ("CFTR") and calcium-activated chloride channels ("CaCC"), is considered to be mechanistically- and physiologically-appropriate for reducing the loss of electrolyte and fluid in breast cancer patients receiving this regimen.